softprops/envy/README.md

 $ APP_FOO=8080 APP_BAR=true APP_BAZ=hello yourapp
 ```

-> 👭 Consider this crate a cousin of [envy-store](https://github.com/softprops/envy-store), a crate for deserializing AWS parmeter store values into into typesafe structs.
+> 👭 Consider this crate a cousin of [envy-store](https://github.com/softprops/envy-store), a crate for deserializing AWS parameter store values into into typesafe structs.

 ## 👷 potential areas of improvement